FerCanAra/ADA_CpC/README.md

 For Windows, simply double-click on the launcher and install the programs in the default path.
 For Linux, follow the commands below:

-Go to the download location of the ```GNAT_Studio-x86_64.AppImage``` file and open a terminal.
+Go to the download location of the ```gnatstudio-26.0w-20250417-x86_64-linux-bin.tar.gz```, unzip the file, go into the directory and open a terminal.
 Run this command:
 ```
-chmod -x GNAT_Studio-x86_64.AppImage
+chmod -x doinstall
 ```
 Subsequently, run the image with the following commands:
 ```
-./GNAT_Studio-x86_64.AppImage --appimage-extract
-./squashfs-root/usr/doinstall
+./doinstall
 ```
 # 3. Add compiler addresses to OS (Windows 10 or 11 users only)

 Locate the folder where you installed GNAT Studio and Alire.
-Generally, this will be something like ``C:\GNATSTUDIO\bin`` and ``C:\Program Files\Alire\bin``.
+Generally, this will be something like ``C:\GNATSTUDIO\bin`` and ``C:\Program/_Files\Alire\bin``.
 Follow the steps below to add environment variables:

 1. Press Win + S and type ``Variables de entorno``.
 2. Click on ‘Edit system environment variables’.